-- 1 Clamp the workpiece to the machine table. - 2 Datum setting - 3 Select the necessary tables and pallet files (status M). - 4 Select the part program (status M).
+- 1 Clamp the workpiece to the machine table. - 2 Set the datum. - 3 Select the necessary tables and pallet files (status M). - 4 Select the part program (status M).

 You can adjust the feed rate and spindle speed with the override knobs.